input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/modules/crypto.md

 ## Elliptic-curve Cryptography

-Crypto module contains low-level tools to work with public-key cryptography based on elliptic curves.
+This module includes low-level tools to work with public-key cryptography based on elliptic curves.

 Some helpful globals can be found in `ECConfig`:
 ```kotlin:ank